Skip to main content

 User accepts the invitation

-The invited user receives an email with an Accept invitation link.
+The user receives an email with an Accept invitation link and clicks it.

 OneSignal invitation email with Accept invitation button